Ayodeji1255/-requirement-analysis/README.md

 - **Guiding Testing and Validation**: QA teams use acceptance criteria to create test cases and validate whether the feature meets user needs.
 - **Supporting Agile Collaboration**: They help teams prioritize work and maintain alignment during iterative development cycles.

-In the *FeatureForge* project, learners are expected to define acceptance criteria to simulate real-world development standards and ensure alignment with user and business goals.

 ---

 ## Acceptance Criteria for the Checkout Feature